Francesca Biagini

 Francesca Biagini (born 31 July 1973) is a German and Italian mathematician specializing in mathematical finance, stochastic calculus, and probability theory.
 Topics in her research include fractional Brownian motion and portfolio optimization for inside traders.
-She is a professor of applied mathematics and vice president for international affairs and diversity at Ludwig Maximilian University of Munich, and president of the Bachelier Finance Society.
+She is a professor of applied mathematics and vice president for international affairs and diversity at LMU Munich, and president of the Bachelier Finance Society.

 Education and career

 Biagini was a high school student in Pistoia, and earned a laurea in mathematics in 1996 from the University of Pisa, under the mentorship of Margherita Galbiati.
 She completed a doctorate in 2001 at the Scuola Normale Superiore di Pisa, with the dissertation Quadratic hedging approach for interest rate models with stochastic volatility supervised by Maurizio Pratelli.

-She worked as an assistant professor at the University of Bologna from 1999 to 2005, when she moved to Ludwig Maximilian University of Munich as an associate professor.
-After declining an offer to become a chaired professor at the University of Hanover in 2008, she was given a chair as full professor of applied mathematics at the University of Munich in 2009.
+She worked as an assistant professor at the University of Bologna from 1999 to 2005, when she moved to LMU Munich as an associate professor.
+After declining an offer to become a chaired professor at the University of Hanover in 2008, she was given a chair as full professor of applied mathematics at LMU Munich in 2009.

-She became vice president for international affairs and diversity at the University of Munich, and is president of the Bachelier Finance Society for the 2020–2021 term.
+She became vice president for international affairs and diversity at LMU Munich, and is president of the Bachelier Finance Society for the 2020–2021 term.